octo-technology/OpenTezos/docs/ligo/examples.md

 We want to increase the power of the Main Laser but mapping returns optional results as they might not be found in the mapping.
 So we define the constant `main_laser_power` as an optional `int` from selecting "Main Laser" from the weapons mapping.

-Then we write a pattern matching for `main_laser_power`.
+Then we write a pattern matching the `main_laser_power`.
 - If it exists, it increases the power of the "Main Laser" by 1 (use i as temporary matching variable).
-- If it does not exist in the mapping, it fails with "Weapon not found".
+- If it does not exist in the mapping, it the fails with "Weapon not found".

 ```js
 type weapon_power is map (string, int)